“Recognized for its “deep and consistent impact on their communities of artists and music lovers” ”

 Mona Seghatoleslami

-Clarinetist MARCY D. BACON teaches clarinet at Nazareth College of Rochester, Rochester Institute of Technology, and the Eastman Community Music School, as well as maintaining a home private studio.
+Clarinetist MARCY D. BACON teaches clarinet at Nazareth University, Rochester Institute of Technology, and the Eastman Community Music School, as well as maintaining a home private studio.
 An active performer, Bacon is the clarinetist for the Wilmot Wind Quintet, Fem Vindar [a woodwind quintet], and contemporary music quintet fivebyfive.
 She has played with the Rochester Chamber Orchestra, Rochester Oratorio Society Orchestra, Rochester Lyric Opera, ensemble.twenty.21 and the Western New York Chamber Orchestra.
 Bacon has presented sessions on wind quintet literature with her Wilmot Wind Quintet colleagues at the New York State School Music Association (NYSSMA) Winter Conference and the NAfME All-Eastern Conference.
 She has also presented sessions on the topic of audiation as it pertains to both early childhood and instrumental applications at the NYSSMA Winter and Summer conferences.

 Bacon holds a DMA in Performance and Literature from the Eastman School of Music, an MM from Michigan State University, and a BM from Portland State University in Portland, Oregon.
 Prior to joining the faculty at Nazareth, Dr. Bacon taught applied clarinet and clarinet methods at SUNY Fredonia for seven years.
 She has taught general music in the Jamestown City School District and for the Diocese of Rochester.
 Bacon can be heard on the Oregon Catholic Press label playing sacred music and compositions by Jacob Avshalomov.